-Anthem of the Seas will follow its sister with firsts at sea (well, seconds by the time ship debuts), including a skydiving simulator and North Star, a jewel-shaped glass capsule rising 300 feet above sea level and providing 360-degree views over the sides of the ship.
-Seaplex will become the largest sports and entertainment complex at sea, with attractions including bumper cars, roller skating, and a circus school complete with a flying trapeze.
-The adults-only solarium and outdoor pool will return featuring a brand-new indoor pool with operable roof.
-Other firsts pertain to new cabin categories: virtual balconies will dispel the traditional idea of an inside cabin, family-connected staterooms will prove more accommodating and studio staterooms with balconies will spoil the single traveler.
+The Quantum Class is bringing with it innovation, including a skydiving simulator and North Star, a jewel-shaped glass capsule that rises 300 feet above sea level and provides 360-degree views from high above the ship.
+Seaplex will become the largest sports and entertainment complex at sea, with attractions including bumper cars, roller skating and a circus school complete with a flying trapeze.
+The adults-only solarium and outdoor pool will return featuring a brand-new indoor pool with retractable roof.
+Several new cabin categories debut on the class: virtual balconies will dispel the traditional idea of an inside cabin, family-connected staterooms will prove more accommodating and studio staterooms with balconies will spoil the single traveler.

 Other features announced so far include: